This homeschool podcast is about the basics of what it takes to homeschool. I answer a question sent in by a listener, specifically:

 In answering Kevin’s question, I come up with three major things it takes to homeschool.
 They are:

 - The first thing it takes to homeschool is a desire, a purpose, and a willingness to do so.

 - Choose your style, method, curriculum, and costs.

 - Realize that all you need to homeschool are the ability to read, write, do a bit of math, and research.
 If you have access to the internet and can read and write, you’re well on your way to home educating your kids.

 (Sorry for the hum in the background of the audio.
 I’m working a providing better quality sound, but that will come with time!)

 In addition to answering Kevin’s question, I also provide some fun finds around the web.

-- Homeschoogle-Its main focus is to provide an online forum for homeschoolers to create study groups , post homeschool friendly events, and connect with other homeschoolers who have similar interests.
-I noticed that among the videos, photos, and group creation capabilities, there is quite a smorgasboard of groups available- including a variety when it comes to faith and religion as well as interest and geographic location.
-In addition to Christian homeschoolers there are jewish, messianic, and secular- and it’s not only for homeschool teens and tweens- but it seems to be targeting the adults in the family as well since I did notice virtual groups were created for moms and dads.
+- Homeschoogle-Its main focus is to provide an online forum for homeschoolers to create study groups, post homeschool-friendly events, and connect with other homeschoolers who have similar interests.
+I noticed that among the videos, photos, and group creation capabilities, there is quite a smorgasbord of groups available- including a variety when it comes to faith and religion as well as interest and geographic location.
+In addition to Christian homeschoolers, there are Jewish, messianic, and secular- and it’s not only for homeschool teens and tweens- but it seems to be targeting the adults in the family as well since I did notice virtual groups were created for moms and dads.
 The motto of the site is A Social Network for Homeschooling families.